Here at Herding Hill Farm, we all love camping in Northumberland, but you can still enjoy camping experiences closer to home when camping near me.

 the guitar have a camp-fire sing-a-long?
 Some children might enjoy performing a

 When staying at our North East glamping pods, our guests love to hire a BBQ and dine al fresco.
-You can obviously cook on an open fire too.
+We even have a BBQ hut for hire You can obviously cook on an open fire and we also offer campsites with fire pits for hire.
 Involve the children in the meal preparation and make sure you keep the fire or BBQ going long enough afterwards for the youngsters to enjoy marshmallows or s’mores (marshmallow sandwiched between chocolate coated biscuits such as digestives).
 Or if that’s too much of a hassle then a simple picnic should do it.

 Get the children to decorate the

-outdoor table with handmade centrepieces and colourful crockery.
+outdoor table with handmade centerpieces and colourful crockery.

-Whether it is stargazing under clear dark skies, waking early to enjoy the sunrise from the door of your tent or the sound of the dawn chorus or getting the children to serve you drinks and nibble whilst you watch the sunset ensure that you benefit from the different times of the day whilst being outdoors.
+Whether it is stargazing under clear dark skies, waking early to enjoy the sunrise from the door of your tent or the sound of the dawn chorus or getting the children to serve you drinks and nibble whilst you watch the sunset ensure that you benefit from the different times of the day whilst being outdoors at your very own campsite near me.
 Get the children to identify the birds from their plumage or their call.

 If you are stargazing make sure you allow your eyes the time to adjust to the dark skies and then the stars will appear.
+Avoid the use of white light from things such as mobile phones.
 Keep an eye out for the brightest “star” which may in fact be a planet.
 Why not get the children to spot constellations in the star and make up their own names and stories for what these are?
+An app such as Stellarium is a fun way to discover which star constellation or planet is which.

 Looking to book your Northumberland getaway?
 Check availability HERE.